MicrosoftDocs/visualstudio-docs/docs/ide/file-nesting-in-solution-explorer.md

 * **pathSegment**: Use this type of rule to nest *jquery.min.js* under *jquery.js*

-* **allExtensions**: Use this type of rule to nest *file.\** under *file.js*
+* **allExtensions**: Use this type of rule to nest *file.** under *file.js*

 * **fileToFile**: Use this type of rule to nest *bower.json* under *.bowerrc*

 ### The extensionToExtension provider

-This provider lets you define file nesting rules using filename extensions.
-Let's take a look at an example:
+This provider lets you define file nesting rules using specific file extensions.
+Consider the following example:

 ![extentionToExtension example rules](media/filenesting_extensiontoextension.png) ![extentionToExtension example effect](media/filenesting_extensiontoextension_effect.png)

 * *cart.js* is nested under *cart.ts* because of the first **extensionToExtension** rule

-* *cart.js* is not nested under *cart.tsx* because \*.ts comes before \*.tsx in the rules, and there can only be one parent
+* *cart.js* is not nested under *cart.tsx* because **.ts** comes before **.tsx** in the rules, and there can only be one parent

 * *light.css* is nested under *light.sass* because of the second **extensionToExtension** rule

-* *home.html* is nested under *home.md* because of the second **extensionToExtension** rule
+* *home.html* is nested under *home.md* because of the third **extensionToExtension** rule

 ### The fileSuffixToExtension provider

 This provider works just like the **extensionToExtension** provider, with the only difference being that the rule looks at the suffix of the file instead of just the extension.
-Let's take a look at an example:
+Consider the following example:

 ![fileSuffixToExtension example rules](media/filenesting_filesuffixtoextension.png) ![fileSuffixToExtension example effect](media/filenesting_filesuffixtoextension_effect.png)